Study: Sex, Race and Location May Influence HIV Outcomes

 Among the study findings:

-- Nonwhite men and women were less likely to initiate antiretroviral therapy (ART) at any time than white men (P
+- Nonwhite men and women were less likely to initiate antiretroviral therapy (ART) at any time than white men (P<.005>

 - Patients in the US South were less likely to initiate ART compared with those in other regions (P=.047).

-- Women were 2.17-fold more likely than men to experience at least one HIV/AIDS-related illness (P
+- Women were 2.17-fold more likely than men to experience at least one HIV/AIDS-related illness (P<.001 and nonwhite women were most likely compared to all others adjusting for iv drug use art.>

 "To me that's just incredible," said lead author Dr. Amie Meditz of the University of Colorado-Denver.
 "We have to figure out why this group had poor outcomes, and we have to develop strategies on how to fix this."